cloudflare/cloudflare-docs/content/zaraz/faq.md

 ### I am trying to set up Facebook Pixel on my Zaraz account, but I do not see any data coming through.

 It can take between 15 minutes to several hours for data to appear on Facebook’s interface, due the way Facebook Pixel works.
-You can also use [Debug Mode](/zaraz/web-api/debug-mode/) to confirm that data is being properly sent from your Zaraz account.
+You can also use [debug mode](/zaraz/web-api/debug-mode/) to confirm that data is being properly sent from your Zaraz account.

-### I cannot find the tool I need on Zaraz
+### I cannot find the tool I need on Zaraz.

 The Zaraz engineering team is adding support to new tools all the time.
 You can also refer to the [community space](https://community.cloudflare.com/c/developers/integrationrequest/68) to ask for new integrations.